Illinois State Redbirds take on the Missouri State Bears in MVC Tournament

 BOTTOM LINE: Illinois State and Missouri State play in the MVC Tournament.

-The Redbirds are 10-10 against MVC opponents and 8-3 in non-conference play.
-Illinois State averages 76.1 points while outscoring opponents by 3.7 points per game.
+The Redbirds’ record in MVC play is 10-10, and their record is 8-3 against non-conference opponents.
+Illinois State is fifth in the MVC scoring 76.1 points while shooting 48.2% from the field.

 The Bears are 2-18 in MVC play.
-Missouri State ranks sixth in the MVC shooting 36.0% from 3-point range.
+Missouri State averages 13.1 turnovers per game and is 5-8 when winning the turnover battle.

-Illinois State averages 10.1 made 3-pointers per game, 2.9 more made shots than the 7.2 per game Missouri State gives up.
-Missouri State averages 7.2 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.8 per game Illinois State allows.
+Illinois State is shooting 48.2% from the field this season, 1.6 percentage points higher than the 46.6% Missouri State allows to opponents.
+Missouri State averages 68.4 points per game, 4.0 fewer than the 72.4 Illinois State gives up to opponents.

 TOP PERFORMERS: Chase Walker is averaging 15.1 points and six rebounds for the Redbirds.
 Johnny Kinziger is averaging 15.7 points over the last 10 games.

-Michael Osei-Bonsu is averaging 11.1 points and 7.5 rebounds for the Bears.
-Vincent Brady II is averaging 14.2 points over the last 10 games.
+Dez White is shooting 39.1% and averaging 14.3 points for the Bears.
+Vincent Brady II is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Redbirds: 6-4, averaging 75.9 points, 27.1 rebounds, 14.8 assists, 6.3 steals and 1.9 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 75.2 points per game.